ranma42/docker-build-issue/README.md

 Notice that no time is spent to `load metadata for docker.io/library/alpine:latest`; the locally cached copy is being used.

-## Build without BuildKit, then disable network
+## Build with BuildKit, then disable network
 If you run the BuildKit command in a clean environment *with connectivity*, you should get something like: